borkox/uni-sofia-entity-linking-magellan/README.md

   * openrefine (provides data exploration tool for tables)
   * ipython (provides better tools for displaying tables in notebooks)
   * scipy (dependency for skikit-learn)

+### Starting Jupyter notebook
+Running a Jupyter notebook can be done in linux by checkout this repository and running this command in the root directory:

+`jupyter notebook --port=8181`

+This will open a browser and show the parent folder.
+Navigate to folder `notebooks`.
+In this folder you will see `entity_match_electronics.ipynb`.
+Click on it and it will show the notebook.